harmslab/topiary/docs/source/protocol.rst

 :raw-html:`<br />`
 :emph:`Globally realign the sequences`.
-Because trying to align long and variable sequences of the sort we deleted above can affect the alignment of other sequences, we generally use Muscle5 to re-align the entire dataset after we remove problematic sequences and columns.
+Because trying to align long and variable sequences like those we deleted above can affect the alignment of other sequences, we generally use Muscle5 to re-align the entire dataset after we remove problematic sequences and columns.
 Alignment can be done directly within AliView.
 We often iterate through the steps above and full realignment